 - School letter confirming no criminal conviction

-An applicant who held residence permits for private affairs or family reunion must provide the following original documents:
+(3) If you held residence permits for private affairs or family reunion and the person you visited stayed in Shanghai for work, you need to provide the following documents:

-- Also, you must prove your relationship with the person you visited by providing an official document such as a marriage certificate or birth certificate.
-If the document is issued by a foreign authority, it must be authenticated by a China consulate.
+- Documents proving your relationship with the person you visited, such as a marriage certificate or birth certificate.
+If the document is issued by a foreign authority, it needs to be authenticated by a Chinese consulate.